For more information how you can partner with the library to teach information literacy at CSUDH, contact ask@csudh.libanswers.com

 All other tutorials include individual technical requirements that are displayed on the first page.
 In general, please note that...

-The majority of the library's tutorials are on a platform (called SpringShare LibWizard) that is designed for side-by-side guided activities, such as watching a video and answering questions or following directions to interact with and learn how to use or reflect on a variety of online instructional materials.
+The majority of the library's tutorials are on a platform (called SpringShare LibWizard).
+It is designed for side-by-side guided activities, such as watching a video and answering questions.
+Other activities include following directions to interact with, learning how to use, or reflecting on a variety of online instructional materials.
 Tutorials typically include some combination of:

 We are committed to making our online instructional materials as accessible as we can.
-Please ask your students about their needs, and if you know that a student cannot complete a tutorial for technical reasons (e.g. no access to a desktop or laptop, visual impairment), please contact us and we will provide you and your student with an accessible alternative to learn the same material.
+Ask your students about their needs.
+If you know that a student cannot complete a tutorial for technical reasons (e.g. no access to a desktop or laptop, visual impairment), contact us.
+We will provide you and your student with an accessible alternative to learn the same material.

-All of our library tutorials include an option for students to download a PDF certificate of completion that will look something like this:
+All of our library tutorials include an option for students to download a PDF certificate of completion.
+Certificates look something like this:

 To set up a tutorial assignment in Canvas

-1. Add a link to the tutorial in your Canvas course anywhere students can easily find it that also includes the due date and a brief explanation for how the assigned tutorial will benefit students or fit into the course.
+1. Add a link to the tutorial in your Canvas course anywhere students can easily find.
+It should also include the due date and a brief explanation for how the assigned tutorial will benefit students or fit into the course.

 Example: You will need to find and use at least two scholarly articles for your upcoming assignment.
 In this tutorial, you'll learn how to find these kinds of sources using the library's resources.